tamu-edu-students/engr-102-lab-3-individual/README.md

 Please enter the distance (nm): 0.025
 Please enter the angle (degrees): 35
 Wavelength is 0.0287 nm

+This program calculates the production rate given time, initial rate, and decline rate Please enter the time (days): 10
+Please enter the initial rate (barrels/day): 100 Please enter the decline rate (1/day): 2
+Production rate is 2.90 barrels/day

+This program calculates the change of velocity given initial mass, final mass, and exhaust velocity Please enter the initial mass (kg): 11000
+Please enter the final mass (kg): 8300
+Please enter the exhaust velocity (m/s): 2029
+Change of velocity is 571.4 m/s
 ```

-Please see the tests on Gradescope for exact wording for the remaining parts.
 As always, please include descriptive comments in your code so that someone may follow your programming logic.

 ## Calling Functions
 This activity provides practice for writing programs to perform multiple complex calculations, and to give you practice calling basic functions.